black-studio/black-studio-homepage-builder/readme.txt

 2. You may install the plugin directly from your WordPress dasboard.
 Go to `Plugins` => `Add New` and search for `Genesis Home Page Builder`.
 Alternatively you may download the ZIP package and upload it using the `Upload Plugin` button in the same screen.
 You may also upload the files using FTP, just ensure that the entire `genesis-home-page-builder` folder is copied into the `/wp-content/plugins/` directory).
 3. Activate the plugin.
 4. In order to use the plugin, go to `Appearance` => `Home Page` in your WordPress dashboard.
-5. For further information about the usage, please refer to [Page Builder](https://wordpress.org/plugins/siteorigin-panels/) documentation.
+5. Switch on the Custom Home Page and start to build your new home page, either from scratch or from one of the prebuilt layouts available in Page Builder.
+For further information about the usage, please refer to [Page Builder](https://wordpress.org/plugins/siteorigin-panels/) documentation.
+6. If necessary adjust a few styling options at the bottom of the same screen.

 == Screenshots ==

+1. Admin screen for Custom Home Page
+2. Front page sample made with Magazine child theme (XHTML) and a prebuilt layout by Page builder
+3. Front page sample made with Centric child theme (HTML5) and a prebuilt layout by Page builder

 == Frequently Asked Questions ==